Zhu Rongji: Cross-strait relations

-In a joint news conference with US president Bill Clinton, Zhu Rongji elucidated the Chinese position on three questions relating to Cross-Strait relations: i) the influence of United States Armed Forces on cross-strait relations; ii) whether there is a timetable for Chinese unification; iii) is he willing to visit Taiwan?
-Zhu answered that, regarding China's policy toward Chinese unification, he would not comment further and pointed to previous statements by CCP general secretary Jiang Zemin.
+In a joint news conference with U.S. president Bill Clinton, Zhu Rongji elucidated the PRC position on three questions relating to Cross-Strait relations: i) the influence of United States Armed Forces on cross-strait relations; ii) whether there is a timetable for Chinese unification; iii) is he willing to visit Taiwan?
+Zhu answered that, regarding the People's Republic of China's policy toward Chinese unification, he would not comment further and pointed to previous statements by CCP general secretary Jiang.
 He claimed that China had upheld the one country, two systems principle and preserved a high degree of autonomy in Hong Kong and compared Taiwan to Hong Kong, noting that China allows Taiwan to retain its own army, and was prepared to let the leader of Taiwan become the deputy leader of China in the event of unification.

 Zhu's position on Taiwan changed over the course of his time as premier.
-During the 2000 ROC presidential election in Taiwan, Zhu warned Taiwanese voters not to vote for the DPP, which favors distancing Taiwan from China, stating, "those who are pro-Taiwan independence will not have a good ending."
+During the 2000 ROC presidential election in Taiwan, Zhu warned Taiwanese voters not to vote for the DPP, which favors distancing Taiwan from the PRC, stating, "those who are pro-Taiwan independence will not have a good ending."
 His attitude towards Taiwan changed after the election.
-Three years later, in his farewell speech to the National People's Congress in 2003, Zhu encouraged Chinese politicians to use softer language in discussing the issue of mainland China-Taiwan relations, saying that mainland China and Taiwan should improve economic, transportation, and cultural ties in order to improve their relationship.
-During the speech Zhu accidentally referred to China and Taiwan as "two countries" before quickly correcting himself and referring to them as "two sides".
+Three years later, in his farewell speech to the National People's Congress in 2003, Zhu encouraged PRC politicians to use softer language in discussing the issue of mainland China–Taiwan relations, saying that mainland China and Taiwan should improve economic, transportation, and cultural ties in order to improve their relationship.
+During the speech Zhu accidentally referred to PRC and Taiwan as "two countries" before quickly correcting himself and referring to them as "two sides".
 The incident was reported in Taiwanese media as a "gaffe".